-GCSEs are 2 year courses leading to individual subject qualifications at the end of year 11.
-Most students study 9 subjects made up as follows:
+GCSE and BTEC qualifications are 2 year courses leading to individual subject qualifications at the end of Year 11.
+Most students study at least 9 subjects made up as follows:

-- Everyone studies for GCSEs in the core subjects of English and Mathematics - Everyone studies Science with either 2 or 3 qualifications at the end of the course - Most people study English Literature - Most people take a MFL subject - Everyone selects 3 option subject form the content in this booklet. - You will also continue to study PSHE and PE which are unexamined subjects
+- Every student studies for GCSEs in the core subjects of English and Mathematics - Every student studies Science with either 2 or 3 qualifications at the end of the course - Most students study English (World) Literature - Most students study a Modern Foreign Language - Every student selects 3 option subjects from the content in this booklet. - Students will also continue to study PSHE and Core PE which are non examined subjects

-This curriculum will ensure that as many opportunities as possible remain open to you, both for further study, at school and in higher education, and for your future career.
+This curriculum will ensure that as many opportunities as possible remain open to students for further study, at school and in higher education, and for future careers.

-The subjects you choose for your options should do two things.
-First, they should give you as broad and balanced a platform as possible to maximise your choices when you leave BSM.
-Secondly, they should allow you to achieve the best possible results.
+The subjects chosen for options should do two things.
+First, they should give a broad and balanced a platform as possible to maximise choices when moving on from BSM.
+Secondly, they should allow students to achieve the best possible results.

-In making your choices listen to your parents, teachers and other students, but remember that the choice is yours and should be based on what you enjoy; what you are good at; and, what you might need for future study and careers.
+In making choices, students should listen to parents, teachers and other students.
+However, please remember they should be based on what a student will enjoy; what they are good at and what might be needed for future study and careers.
 Aim for a broad and balanced curriculum.